ravichandra-5859/ravichandra-5859/README.md

-# 👋 Hi, I’m Ravi Chandra
+# 👋 Hi, I’m Ravi Chandra Pathi

 Welcome to my GitHub profile!
 I’m a **Student** passionate about technology, coding, and continuous learning.